 Who Might Not Want The Yogabed?

 - You Prefer The Traditional Innerspring Mattress Feel– A decent sized portion of the population still prefers a traditional innerspring mattress.
 That is not what you get from Yogabed.
+Take a look at our best innerspring mattresses if you prefer this feel.

 - You Prefer A Memory Foam-Specific Feel– If you are used to a memory foam feel and like it a lot, Yogabed will feel slightly different.
 It still offers the contouring and support, but it’s a little springier than memory foam, avoiding the “sinking in” feeling.